By helping you understand what you can do in English.

 No. Please make arrangements for somebody to look after your children while you are taking the test.

 Your in-person assessment at LENS will take around 2 hours (online test - 2.5 hours).
-Please bring a mask to cover your face during the intake in our office on Quinpool.

 First, you will have your test and a short meeting - Language Education Counselling - with your assessor who will discuss your results and what programs you are eligible for.